 - Educational Psychologist

 An Educational Psychologist is allocated to each school by the Local Authority for a limited number of sessions each year.
 He or she would usually only work directly with pupils who have considerable needs and have not responded well to the interventions previously put in place.
-In addition to this the school buy 12 days of Educational Psychologist support and advice from Beth Sheldrake.

 How will the school prepare and support children to join Eastway Primary School or Transfer to a new school?

 Successful transitions are important in meeting a child’s SEND needs so strategies are put in place to support a child these Include:

 - Discussions between the previous or receiving schools before the child joins/leaves

 - A member of staff always meets parents/carers prior to their child joining the school

 - Ms Brodie is happy to meet parents/carers before/as their child joins Eastway